ICAST 2004: Bass Industry Trends & New

 you're missing out on much of the best bass tackle.

-Color Continuum.
-When
+Color

-the outdoor press covers new products at shows like ICAST, new
+Continuum.
+When the outdoor press covers new products

-colors tend to get the short shrift from the press.
-New colors
+at shows like ICAST, new colors tend to get the short shrift from

-get no real mention, scant attention in the press.
-However,
+the press.
+New colors get no real mention, scant attention in the

-manufacturers will tell you their carefully-designed new colors
+press.
+However, manufacturers will tell you their

-climb their sales charts.
-For manufacturers who are savvy color
+carefully-designed new colors climb their sales charts.
+For

-crafters, I'd wager over one in four of their most-requested
+manufacturers who are savvy color crafters, I'd wager over one in

-colors did not exist just two years ago.
-So in addition to new
+four of their most-requested colors did not exist just two years

-also.
-Not just any new colors, but the key here say companies is
+but the key here say companies is that new colors do need to

-that new colors do need to catch an angler's eye, but they have
+catch an angler's eye, but they have to catch bass even better.

-to catch bass even better.
-Some new colors are field-tested for
+Some new colors are field-tested for several years until bass

-several years until bass respond to them perfectly.
-New color
+respond to them perfectly.
+New color innovations are as important

-trends in the industry are:
+as new products.
+Several color trends in the industry are:

 - Capture and use of ambient light in